build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 ## Setting up a Dev Environment

 To work on our infrastructure as code with CloudFormation, we need a <b>Dev Environment</b>.
-You have option to use following support IDEs (Integrated Development Environments) :
+You have the option to use the following support IDEs (Integrated Development Environments):
 - AWS Cloud9
 - Visual Studio Code
 - JetBrains IDEs